BastienPasdeloup/PyRat_2023/README.md

 # Install

+Installation of the PyRat software can be done directly using `pip`.
+Do not clone or download the repository.
+Instead please follow the following instructions:

 1) Open a terminal and navigate (using the `cd` or `dir` command, depending on your OS) to the directory where you want to create your PyRat workspace.

-2) Install the PyRat software using `pip install git+https://github.com/BastienPasdeloup/PyRat.git`.
+2) Install the PyRat software using the following command:<br />`pip install git+https://github.com/BastienPasdeloup/PyRat.git`.

-3) Then, run the following command to create a PyRat workspace: `python -c "import pyrat; pyrat.setup_workspace()"`.
+3) Then, run the following command to create a PyRat workspace:<br />`python -c "import pyrat; pyrat.setup_workspace()"`.